 The age criterion is pre-set to +/- 6 months.
 The database has 147 samples for comparison in that age range.
 The same number of total words was chosen to equate this sample to the database samples by length.
-With an open-ended elicitation context, such as a conversation, you wouldn't base the comparison on the entire transcript since the transcript lengths are so variable.
-Rather, you would equate the transcripts by basing the comparison on the same number of words, utterances, or time.
 Using the same number of words in the both Timothy's sample and the database samples ensures that measures, such as number of different words, number of pauses, and errors are not influenced by sample length.
 If your target speaker's MLU is low and you compare samples based on the same number of utterances (rather than words), the typical speakers in the comparison set will likely have longer utterances and hence more different words because they produced more words per utterance.
 Basing the comparison on the same length in words eliminates this confound.
 146 of the 147 samples had at least as many words as Timothy's sample (53 NTW).